Construction Health and Safety

-Our service will help you plan to comply to the law.
+JHS Health and Safety Consultants will help you plan your work to comply with the law.
 Because it will help you with policy that says how you will manage your health and safety in construction work.
 It also has the means to help you to identify and control your work risks.
 Such as a tool to create and store your risk assessments.
 And, what is more, our forms and documents have lots of good information for you to use.
-If you want to join us but want to know more, we welcome you to contact us.
-There are lots of ways we can help you with your health and safety in construction.
-We will be glad to answer any query that you may have.
+If you want to join JHS but want to know more, you’re welcome to get in touch.
+There are lots of ways JHS can help you with your health and safety in construction.
+A consultant will be glad to answer any query.

 Trends for Health and Safety in Construction Work

-It is our job at JHS Health and Safety Consultants to keep our clients in touch with change.
+It is the job of JHS Health and Safety Consultants to keep clients in touch with change.
 This can be detail they need to manage new laws as they should.
 Or, to prompt them to inform their workers about change that may affect their health and safety at work; and to engage them in health and safety decisions too.
-And if you invest and trust in us, then we expect to repay you with the support services you deserve.
-This is why take time to harvest the information out there, for you; and to develop tools to save you time; and to help you convert our text for practical use at the point of work.
-If you would like to know more about us, then please contact us.
+And if you invest and trust in JHS, then it expects to repay you with the support services you deserve.
+This is why take time to harvest the information out there, for you; and to develop tools to save you time; and to help you transpose text for practical use at the point of work.
+If you would like to know more about us, then please contact JHS.